tperschon/notetaker5000/README.md

-Test the application's ability using your browser, navigating to localhost:3001 Enter a note with a title and content, a save button will light up on the right Click the save button to ensure the note is saved over on the left
+Test the application's ability using your browser, navigating to localhost:3001 Enter a note with a title and content, a save button will light up on the right Click the save button to ensure the note is saved over on the left Each note on the left can be clicked to pull up and view it There is a trash icon for each note, this deletes the note.
+FOREVER.
+Be careful.
 ```
 # Contributing
 If you would like to contribute to the project, it can be found here: [notetaker5000](https://github.com/tperschon/notetaker5000)